salesforcecli/plugin-data/messages/soql.query.md

   <%= config.bin %> <%= command.id %> --query "SELECT Id, Name, Account.Name FROM Contact"

-- Read the SOQL query from a file called "query.txt"; the command uses the org with alias "my-scratch":
+- Read the SOQL query from a file called "query.txt" and write the CSV-formatted output to a file; the command uses the org with alias "my-scratch":

-  <%= config.bin %> <%= command.id %> --file query.txt --target-org my-scratch
+  <%= config.bin %> <%= command.id %> --file query.txt --output-file output.csv --result-format csv --target-org my-scratch

 - Use Tooling API to run a query on the ApexTrigger Tooling API object: